ehsanaslani/firtigh/README.md

 - Generates AI-powered responses using OpenAI's GPT model
 - Summarizes chat history from group discussions
 - Searches the web for real-time information
+- Prioritizes Persian news sources for news-related queries
 - Extracts and analyzes content from shared links
 - Processes and analyzes images and GIFs
 - Uses Persian language with customizable personality
+- Maintains strict isolation between different chat groups
+- Enforces configurable usage limits for search and media
-- Easy to deploy and configure
+- Easy to deploy and configure on multiple platforms

 ## Prerequisites